 ying joined Watsi on June 21st, 2015.
-Three years ago, ying joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. ying's most recent donation supported Elenita, a 60-year-old midwife and mother of four from Philippines, to fund surgery to remove her gallbladder and heal her pain.
+Four years ago, ying joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. ying's most recent donation supported Abdul, a 4-year-old toddler from Tanzania, to fund knee surgery.

-ying has funded healthcare for 42 patients in 9 countries.
+ying has funded healthcare for 53 patients in 9 countries.

-ying has funded healthcare for 42 patients in 9 countries.
+ying has funded healthcare for 53 patients in 9 countries.

 Elenita is a 60-year-old woman from Philippines.
 She previously worked as a Registered Midwife but lost her job during the pandemic's peak.
 She's now reliant on her four children for her daily basic needs.
 In January, Elenita began to experience troubling symptoms, including lower back pain that's radiating down to her lower extremities.
 She sought a medical checkup and was told to have an ultrasound and CT scan.
 The tests revealed that she was suffering from gallstones.
 These are small stones that are usually made of cholesterol that causes inflammation of the gallbladder.
 Elenita has been advised to undergo a cholecystectomy, the surgical removal of the gallbladder.
 If left untreated, her symptoms will continue to worsen and put him at risk for further health complications in the future.
 After seeking treatment through our medical partner, World Surgical Foundation Philippines (WSFP), Elenita is scheduled to undergo a cholecystectomy on February 17th.
 A portion of the cost of the procedure is being supported by the Philippine Health Insurance Corporation, and WSFP is raising the remaining $1,128 to cover the cost of Elenita's surgery and care.
 Elenita shared, "Thank you, WATSI and World Surgical Foundation Philippines!
 You are such a blessing and I will never forget how you save my life.
 If in the future you will need my service as a midwife, I'm more than willing to help out."